julienlargetpiet/edm1/README.md

 Argument      |Description
 ------------- |----------------
-`lat_f`     |     is the latitude of the established geographical point `long_f`     |     is the altitude of the established geographical point, defaults to NA `lat_n`     |     is a vector containing the altitude of the set of points, defaults to NA
+`lat_f`     |     is the latitude of the established geographical point `long_f`     |     is the longitude of the established geographical point `alt_f`     |     is the altitude of the established geographical point, defaults to NA `lat_n`     |     is a vector containing the latitude of the set of points `long_n`     |     is a vector containing the longitude of the set of points `alt_n`     |     is a vector containing the altitude of the set of points, defaults to NA

 ## Examples